media-admin/macoffice/cms/wp-content/plugins/simple-history/readme.txt

 Events in the log are stored for 60 days by default.
 Events older than this will be removed.

-This can be modified using the filter [`simple_history/db_purge_days_interval`](https://simple-history.com/docs/hooks/#simplehistorydbpurgedaysinterval) or using the upcoming [Simple History Plus add-on](https://simple-history.com/simple-history-plus/).
+This can be modified using the filter [`simple_history/db_purge_days_interval`](https://simple-history.com/docs/hooks/#simplehistorydbpurgedaysinterval) or using the [Simple History Extended Settings add-on](https://simple-history.com/add-ons/extended-settings).

 ## Screenshots